 Input YAML Files#

 The input file is a declarative description of a calculation.
 Each top-level block maps to a specific subsystem (hyperfine source, susceptibility source, experiment, assignment, and fitting model).
-Values are used exactly as supplied.
+Values are validated against the workflow configuration contract.

 Important Conventions